crywolfe/usus/ssl_rails_documentation.md

   )
 }
 ```
-The `certs/server.key` and `certs/server.crt` files need to be created.
-Both files refer to keys and certificates the developer creates on their local environments.
+WEBrick needs to access the private key and the certificate.
+So, the `certs/server.key` and `certs/server.crt` files must  be created.
+Note that both files refer to keys and certificates the developer creates on their local environments and are self-signed certificates.

-Create the certs directory inside the root directory of the application using the standard `mkdir certs` command.
+Create the certs directory inside the root directory of the application using the `mkdir certs` command.

 Once a certs directory is created then run the following commands.
 ```